KulkarniKaustubh/SmartRoom/README.md

 ## About
 Program to run facial recognition after training on faces known, and then testing on unknown faces to find matches.<br>
 >These programs do not work on the side view of faces.
-The python library is used from [GitHub](https://github.com/ageitgey/face_recognition)
+The face_recognition python library is used from [GitHub](https://github.com/ageitgey/face_recognition)

 ## To run:
 First, install the required libraries by running the following command: